rsyncOSX/RsyncOSXdocs/content/post/swiftuiviews.md

 ### What is missing

 - nothing special
+- the code is stable and fully working

 ## Parameters to rsync and the command

 Viewing the actual rsync command and parameters to rsync for one task.
-The user can (when the app is released) set any setting to rsync.
-The `Copy` button copy the command to memory for possible paste it into a terminal view.
+The user can (when the app is released) set any parameter to rsync.
+The `Copy` button copy the actual rsync command (--dry-run) to memory for possible paste it into a terminal view.

 ![](/images/RsyncOSX/master/swiftui/rsynccommand.png)